 November 06, 2019

-As the title of this blog suggests, I want to share with you all the 5 traits that I believe companies with notable Corporate Social Responsibility (CSR) have in common.
+As the title of this blog suggests, I want to share with you all the 5 characteristics of corporate social responsibility that I believe socially conscious companies have in common.
 For each trait I outline, I will share an example of a company that is “doing it right.”
 The 5 companies that I highlight in this blog are outstanding illustrations of what good CSR looks like – and quite honestly, they all excel in all 5 traits.
 But first, what even is CSR, and why am I talking about it?

 Today, 93% of the world’s largest 250 companies publish annual CSR reports.3 Over ninety percent!
 That number really shows you the importance society puts on CSR… these companies wouldn’t be in the top 250 if people didn’t support them morally and fiscally.
 And I am confident that this is not a passing trend.
 We as consumers have a say and the power to hold companies socially responsible; and if they don’t rise up to the standards set out by themselves and the consumer more and more, we have the influence to affect the overall profitability and growth of the company.